Ben Kermani, MD

 Depending on the results of your bone-density tests, Dr. Kermani may recommend:

 If you’re over age 50, have symptoms of osteoporosis, or have a family history of the disease, contact Dr. Kermani and his caring staff for a consultation and a bone-density test.
-You can reach the office by phone or with the convenient online booking form.
+You can reach the office by phone.